Dynamical systems on torus related to general Heun equations: phase-lock areas and constriction breaking: Introduction

-The phase-locking implies that we have a periodic trajectory on the 2D torus or (typically) the rational rotation number $\rho$.
-But for the system~\eqref{eq:RSJ-model-rescaled} it is known that \emph{rotation number quantization effect} occurs: phase locking occurs only for \emph{integer} values of the rotation number~\cite{buchstaber2010rotation}.
-Omitting the details, it happens because Poincar\'{e} map $h$ of the system~\eqref{eq:RSJ-model-rescaled} is M\"{o}bius transformation that maps the unit circle to the unit circle.
-The M\"{o}bius transformations can classified in terms of conjugacy classes of the $\mathrm{SL}(2,\mathbb{R})$ group.
+Here $\theta(\tau)$ is an arbitrary solution of equation \eqref{eq:RSJ-model-rescaled}; the rotation number is independent of its choice, see \cite{arn}.
+In families of dynamical systems on the 2D torus, typically each rational rotation number value $\rho$ corresponds to a phase-lock area.
+See a more precise result in \cite{glutryb}.
+But for the system~\eqref{eq:RSJ-model-rescaled} it is known that \emph{rotation number quantization effect} takes place: phase locking occurs only for \emph{integer} values of the rotation number~\cite{buchstaber2010rotation}.
+Omitting the details, it happens because the Poincar\'{e} first return map $h$ of the system~\eqref{eq:RSJ-model-rescaled}, which in our case is the time $2\pi$ flow self-map of the coordinate $\theta$-circle, is a M\"{o}bius transformation that maps the unit circle to the unit circle.
+The M\"{o}bius transformations can be classified in terms of conjugacy classes of the $\mathrm{SL}(2,\mathbb{R})$ group.
+From a physical point of view, this rotation number $\rho$ is equal up to a numerical factor (that contains Planck constant) to the long time averaged voltage on JJ, driven by the external current with dimensionless DC part $B$ and dimensionless AC part $A\cos\omega t$ (see~\cite{renne1974some,waldram1982alternative} for the physical interpretation).
+If one fixes $A$ and $\omega$ and studies the rotation number $\rho$ as a function of $B$, so-called Cantor staircase will appear.
+For the RSJ model this staircase is known as \emph{Shapiro steps}, see~\cite{shapiro1963josephson}.